absurdlylongusername/SuperSecret/README.md

 Set a Token Signing key in the appsettings or in user secrets.

 After that you can run the app.

+## Scalar API

+This uses [Scalar](https://github.com/scalar/scalar), an OpenAPI browser client for querying the API.
+You can access it at `{domain}/scalar`.

 ## Running the tests